 - Combine the rye and white flours.
 Put 2 cups of the flour mixture in the bowl of a stand mixer.
 Add all the remaining dry ingredients and stir well.

 - In a saucepan, combine water, vinegar, molasses, chocolate and butter and heat until chocolate melts, stirring often.
 Let the temperature cool down to 125 degrees F , then add to the dry mixture in the bowl.
 Stir well, then gradually add remaining flour mixture until you have a soft dough.
 If you weighed the flour, you will probably need all of it.
+Conversely, if for some reason your dough is too sticky, you may need a little more.
+It should just barely pull away from the side of the bowl as it is being kneaded.

 - Put the mixing bowl on the stand, attach the dough hook, and let the machine knead for 10 minutes.
 Turn dough into an oiled bowl and let rise until doubled in bulk (about an hour).